OhioUniversityScripps/ocmc2017/_posts/2017-05-30-call-for-papers.markdown

 #### Abstract Submission Process

-Advanced graduate students interested in presenting their work should submit their abstract by August 25th, 2017 to [ocmc2017@ohio.edu](mailto:ocmc2017@ohio.edu).
+Advanced graduate students interested in presenting their work should submit their abstract by September 4, 2017 to [ocmc2017@ohio.edu](mailto:ocmc2017@ohio.edu).

 Each submission should include a title page and an abstract.